 We like these drum pads for their simplicity and feel.
 They are made incredibly durable and with high-quality materials.

-The bounce and feel are just right and perfect for learning on.
+The bounce and feel are just right and perfect for learning.
 However, like most drum practice pads, this pad isn’t completely silent.
 Also, you can’t really travel with these pads because it is a bit heavy and doesn’t really fold up.
 If these are deal-breakers, you should probably look elsewhere.

 - Great value